OsiriX-Foundation/karnak/README.md

 # Application Features

- - Allows a mapping between the AETitle of the DICOM Listener and the final DICOM destination
+ - Allows a mapping between the AETitle of the DICOM Listener and the final DICOM or DICOMweb destination
  - Allows multiples destinations (DICOM StoreSCU and/or STWO-RS output)
  - Filter the images providers by AETitle and/or hostname (Guarantees the authenticity of the source)